 History of St. Alban's Episcopal Church

-As a “Venture of Faith”, The Reverend Gary Steber was called and arrived in November, 1994, breathing new life into St. Alban’s.
-The church grew twofold in 1995, had tripled in 1996, qualified for “parish” status in 1997, and added an Associate Rector.
-Having outgrown its space, the last service at St. Alban’s Chapel was August 16, 1998.
+As a “Venture of Faith”, The Reverend Gary Steber was called and arrived in 1994, breathing new life into St. Alban’s.
+The church grew twofold in 1995, had tripled in 1996, qualified for “parish” status in 1997, and added an Associate Rector, The Rev. Rachel Haynes.
+Having outgrown its space, the last service at St. Alban’s Chapel was held on August 16, 1998.
 The weekly family service and Sunday School was moved to Calvary Presbyterian Church on South Street.

 As a second “Venture of Faith” of even greater magnitude, the congregation decided in 1999 to build a new church.
-The groundbreaking for new St. Alban’s church on St. Alban’s Lane took place on May 21, 2000, and the joyous consecration followed in October 2001.
-The new building houses the sanctuary, a bell tower, offices, education and preschool areas, a playground and plenty of parking.
-This new physical space allows St. Alban’s to reach out to those in need and spread the Good News as never before.
+The groundbreaking for the new St. Alban’s church building on Caldwell Lane took place on May 21, 2000, and the joyous consecration followed in October 2001.
+Our current building houses the sanctuary, a bell tower, offices, Sunday School and Preschool classrooms, a playground and plenty of parking.